recluze/graphics-design-roadmap/README.md

 be subject to (constructive) criticism.
 Please remember that this criticism is for your benefit and not meant to belittle you or your work.

+Please also keep in mind that this is extra work for me.
+I am putting in the time and effort to help you learn something without any monetary rewards.
+So, if I say/do something that offends you, please do forgive me (but do let me know about it so I can try to avoid it.)

 ## Joining the Course

 If all this sounds something you can work with, please respond to the person who sent you the invite with